 May applicants apply for the grade 7 and 8 SciTech classes?

 This is a three year program, and it is only being offered for grade 6 student entry at this time.

-Are there any suggestions on how I should prepare my child for the workshop in order for him or her to be a successful applicant?
+Are there any suggestions on how I should prepare my child for the Participation Component in order for him or her to be a successful applicant?

 Do I have to pick-up an application tonight?